kamyashethia/ScalaForThePotterhead/Yield.md

 ```

-Now a wizard walks in, and asks for a wand.
-The wizard is tall, and the apprentice knows right away that he will need to find a wand that is longer than 7 inches.
-Let's look at some code that does just that:
+Now, we want to find a wand for a particularly tall wizard.
+We know that he will require a wand that is greater than 7 inches in length.
+Let's look at some code that does that:

 ```scala
 //print all wands with length > 7 inches